Beccelt/OSRS-Wiki/README.md

 - Automatically checks and updates progress toward 200m XP goals.
 - Outputs data in a format ready for Wiki module updates.

 ## Usage

+Use trinket.io and copy/paste the code from Old School Hiscores scraper.py

+OR

 Run the script using Python 3:

 ```bash
 python Old_School_Hiscores_scraper.py